AccAEN/AccessibleAdverseEventNotification/README.md

 ![Figure 3](graphs/DAEN_histogram_xcarditis_age.gif)
 Figure 3.

 Figure 4 estimates the number of myocarditis and pericarditis cases reported in DAEN per 100,000 people that received two doses.
-This used DAEN data to 1/12/2021 and the [vaccination numbers](https://www.health.gov.au/resources/collections/covid-19-vaccination-daily-rollout-update) released by the Australian Government for 22/11/2021.
+This used DAEN data to 7/1/2022 and the [vaccination numbers](https://www.health.gov.au/resources/collections/covid-19-vaccination-daily-rollout-update) released by the Australian Government for 30/12/2021.
 An equal number of males and females receiving the vaccination for each group was assumed, as precise numbers were not available.
-Please note that records in DAEN for myocarditis and pericarditis that excluded sex or age information were excluded in this calculation.
+Please note that records in DAEN for myocarditis and pericarditis that excluded sex or age information were not used in this calculation (16% of myocarditis and 21% of pericarditis cases excluded age or sex information).

 ![Figure 4](graphs/DAEN%20myocarditis%20per%20100000.png)
 Figure 4.